fwcd/Plane/sdl-cpp/README.md

 # SDL implementation
-Contains a reference implementation of the Plane API using SDL.
+Contains a reference implementation of the Plane API using Simple DirectMedia Layer.

 ## Dependencies
 * ../shared-cpp/src/api (include)